Whiting Forest of Dow Gardens & the Longest Canopy Walk – Activity Review

 The Forest Classroom offers educational programming.
 On our visit, it was open for forest guests.
 Displays include animal skins and artifacts, pond water under the microscope, and tree cross-sections.
 I learned more about the damage of an emerald ash bore here.
 They have removed 1200 ash trees along Snake Creek and planted nearly 3000 trees and shrubs from 34 native species to replace them.

 The Whiting Forest Cafe is right outside of the playground and offers additional parking.
-They have a limited lunch menu, hot drinks, and snacks.
-We didn’t try the food, but the prices seemed good.
-The cafe offers cozy fireplace seating, cafe tables with tree branch inspired chairs, and a play area.
+They have a limited menu, hot drinks, and snacks.
+On our first visit, they offered sandwiches.
+When my daughter and I returned they only offered soups and corn salad, bean salad, oriental vegetable salad, etc. The cafe offers cozy fireplace seating, cafe tables with tree branch inspired chairs, and a play area.

 In addition to the canopy walk, there are 1.5 miles of hard-surface paths and 1 mile of wood chip/mulch paths.
 The hard-surface paths are porous and made of recycled tires to allow water to flow through and be absorbed by the nearby tree roots instead of being lost to runoff.